FutuRaM-Project/FutuRaM-Model-Docs/_build/html/_sources/index.rst.txt

    sphinx-quickstart on Fri Jul 28 13:21:00 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+.. class:: center
    FutuRaM - SRM recovery model
 ===========================================================

 .. image:: /_static/futuram_baseline.jpg